 Wadsworth in Medina County, Ohio — The American Midwest (Great Lakes)

 Location.
-41° 1.629′ N, 81° 43.772′ W. Marker is in Wadsworth, Ohio, in Medina County.
-Marker is on High Street (Ohio Route 94) north of Maple Street, on the right.
-It is on the grounds of the Wadsworth Municipal Court.
+41° 1.624′ N, 81° 43.772′ W. Marker is in Wadsworth, Ohio, in Medina County.
+Memorial is on High Street north of Maple Street, on the right when traveling north.
 Touch for map.
 Marker is at or near this postal address: 161 High St, Wadsworth OH 44281, United States of America.
 Touch for directions.